jessvan/howTo/md/HP-HowTo.md

 For a really clear distinction between ePubs, PDFs and Apps see this excellent article from Indesignsecrets

+epubsecrets provides more in-depth information on exporting fixed layout epubs from InDesign <a href="http://epubsecrets.com/adobes-new-fxl-export.php">here</a>.

 # Other Digital Publishing Options 4/4